wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add the Wazuh repository to download the official Wazuh packages.
 As an alternative, you can download the Wazuh packages directly from our :ref:`Package list <packages>`.
-Skip this step to install it on the same host as Elasticsearch.
+Skip this step to install it on the same host as the Wazuh indexer.

    .. tabs::